Twins vs. Pirates Player Props Betting Odds

 Kepler Stats

-- Kepler takes a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .333 with a double, two home runs, three walks and three RBI.
+- Kepler enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .278 with two doubles, a home run, two walks and two RBI.

 Kepler Recent Games